Tibet and Nepal

 This bronze is estimated $ 1M for sale without reserves by Christie's in New York on March 17, lot 8.
 The subtitle of this lot in the catalog originates it in Tibet in the 11th or 12th century of our calendar, considering in fact that this figure is contemporary of the life of the sage or slightly later.

-This gilt bronze includes a further refinement of high importance.
+This figure includes a refinement of utmost importance.
 The crown is centered with a fine seated figure of Amitabha, the Buddha of Nirvana, leaving no doubt about the role played by Avalokiteshvara to guide humans to the gods.

 late 13th century - The Holder of the Thunderbolt